On the Potential Function of the Colored Jones Polynomial and the AJ conjecture: Comparison with the saddle point equation

 \section{Comparison with the saddle point equation}

-In this section, we compare the saddle point equation of the potential function of the colored Jones polynomial for a knot.
-First of all, we recall the $R$-matrices $R^{\pm}_c(m,k_{j_1},k_{j_2},k_{j_3},k_{j_4})$ of the $SO(3)$-colored Jones polynomial $J_K(n)$ associated with a crossing $c$:
+In this section, we compare the saddle point equation of the potential function of the colored Jones polynomial for a hyperbolic knot $K$.
+First of all, we recall that the colored Jones polynomial is the summation of

-Here, $m$ is an integer satisfying $n=2m+1$, $q^{\pm(m^2+m)}$ are modifications with Reidemeister move I, and the indices $k_{j_i}$, with $i=1,2,3,4$, are labeled to each region around the crossing $c$ as shown in Figure \ref{fig:regionind} \cite{KM,Sa}.